Gaëtan Wittebolle.

 2. Domain → your app has its own address

 Takeaway: every service has a free plan that's enough to develop with.
-You only pay in production, and the break-even point is reached at 4-5 paying customers.
+You only pay in production, and the break-even point is reached at 4 to 5 paying customers.
 The infrastructure of a modern SaaS costs less than a Netflix subscription.

 ← Chapter 13